racket/racket/racket/src/thread/README.txt

    as an unsafe step inside `fprintf`.

 Each future has a lock that owns the future's representation.
-Taking a future's lock implies `start-uninterruptable`, and releasing the lock implies `end-uninterruptable` (and crucially to many contexts, not `end-atomic`).
+Taking a future's lock implies `start-uninterruptible`, and releasing the lock implies `end-uninterruptible` (and crucially to many contexts, not `end-atomic`).

 Parallel Threads